tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_endpoint_definitions.md

 /campaigns/{campaign_id}/actions/send
 ```

 Curly braces are a convention that users will understand.
-In the above example, almost no URL allows you to use curly braces in the syntax, so the `{campaign_id}` is an obvious placeholder.
+In the above example, almost no URL uses curly braces in the syntax, so the `{campaign_id}` is an obvious placeholder.

 However, if the placeholder name is ambiguous as to whether it's a placeholder or what you're really supposed to write in the path, clarify it.